 Organic farming uses compost and manure instead of chemical fertilizers.
 It uses insects and birds, and/or traps instead of synthetic pesticides.
 Crop rotation, mulching and hand weeding replace synthetic herbicides.
-Organic produce is usually grown without genetic engineering.
-Produce that is organically grown also means that it is not a genetically modified organism.
+Organic produce is usually grown without genetic engineering or modification.

 Conventionally grown means synthetic fertilizers and pesticides were used to promote growth and prevent disease.

-“Food labels can tell you a lot about what you’re eating and help you decide what is the best food choices for you and your family,” says Vikki Lane, MD, an internal medicine physician at Scripps Clinic Carmel Valley.
+“Food labels can tell you a lot about what you’re eating and help you make well-informed food choices for you and your family,” says Vikki Lane, MD, an internal medicine physician at Scripps Clinic Carmel Valley.

-Produce can be called organic if it’s certified to have grown on soil that had no substances such as synthetic fertilizers and pesticides applied for three years prior to harvest, according to the federal Department of Agriculture (USDA).
+Produce can be called organic if it’s certified to have grown on soil that had no synthetic fertilizers and pesticides applied for three years prior to harvest, according to the federal Department of Agriculture (USDA).

 Genetically modified organisms or GMO produce are in a different category than organic and conventional produce.
 They’ve been the source of debate since they were introduced in the 1990s.